blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 ### Interfacing with properties on Entities

-As the `name` of a Property Type is not guaranteed to be globally unique, the representation of entities is likely going to need to change, especially with regards to changing the keys to be the Property Type URIs:
+As the `title` of a Property Type is not guaranteed to be globally unique, the representation of entities is likely going to need to change, especially with regards to changing the keys to be the Property Type URIs:

 **An example of an entity in the current system:**